JannieI/canvas-workstation-V3/src/docs/roadmap.md

         - visualise and repeat (Oksana !)
     - read data from other schemas: Excel, PowerBI models, Tableau - which means migration is easy !
     - hyperlinks to external docs, ie SENS
+    - consider changing serverName to host in the DB and models and code

     Renderers:
     ---------